pulumi/docs/quickstart/azure/tutorial-container-webserver.md

     To see the full details of the deployment and the resources that are now part of the stack, open the update permalink in a browser.

 1. To view the provisioned resources on the command line, run `pulumi stack`.
-You'll also see a [stack output](/reference/stack.html#output) corresponding to the private IP address of the virtual machine instance we've created.
+You'll also see a [stack output](/reference/stack.html#output) corresponding to the private IP address of the nginx container we've created.

     ```
     $ pulumi stack